What To Look For When Buying A MIG Welder

-This is where thyristor control welders came in. they have a lot finer adjustment of the voltage as its electronic.
+This is where thyristor control welders came in. they have a lot finer adjustment of the voltage (typically 0.1v steps) as its electronic.
 This finer adjustment means you can pick the perfect voltage even for the thinner automotive panels.

-So if you cant choose a thyristor controlled welder, pick a welder with a low open-circuit voltage on setting 1 and many switch settings.
+So if you cant choose a thyristor controlled welder, pick a transformer MIG Welder with a low open-circuit voltage on setting 1 and many switch settings.